ericholscher/ericholscher.com/site/resume.rst

 * Write the Docs Documentation - http://docs.writethedocs.org/

-    * Maintainer and primary author
+    * Role: Maintainer and primary author
     * A resource for people who want to write documentation

 * Django - https://www.djangoproject.com/

-    * Role: Contributor and Operations Staff
+    * Role: Contributor and operations staff
     * Help keep the main website and documentation up and functioning

 * Fellow at the Python Software Foundation